Bhavana-s-iiitb/ASIC-Design/Digital VLSI Soc Design and Planning/README.md

 <br>

+#### 8. Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR flow.
+Now that our custom inverter is properly accepted in synthesis we can now run floorplan using following command

-### Facing unexpected unexplainable error while running floorplan
+##### Facing unexpected unexplainable error while running floorplan

 <br>